-Examples for applying BI public finance-driven policies (promoted by the budget department at the MoF):
+Examples of applying BI public finance-driven policies (promoted by the Budget Department at the MoF):

-The following chapter will present examples for different types of applications of behavioral tools in public policymaking in Israel.
-These demonstrate different methodologies for implementation, across the range of applying behavioral insights, to collecting and analysing data, and all the way to complex experiments.
-At the end of this chapter we will present an analysis of the costs and benefits of each of these applications, similar to how these were performed by the ministry of finance in real time.
+In this chapter, we present various examples of the application of behavioral tools in public policymaking in Israel.
+These examples demonstrate different methodologies for implementation, ranging from the application of behavioral insights, through collecting and analyzing data, all the way to complex experiments.
+At the end of this chapter, we present an analysis of the costs and benefits of each of these applications, in a manner similar to how they were carried out by the Ministry of Finance in real time.

-Healthcare: No shows
+Healthcare: No-shows

-In medical literature, an appointment no-show is a situation where a patient doesn't cancel a scheduled appointment.
-According to updated stats, supplied by all four HMO's in Israel, the no-show rate in the community is about 25%.
-The missed appointment has detrimental impact on care quality: it cannot be transferred to other patients and leads therefore to unnecessary expenses and a waste of financial resources, human resources, infrastructures and as a result reduces accessibility and availability of medical care for all patients.
+In medical literature, an appointment no-show is a situation where a patient fails to attend a scheduled appointment without cancelling in advance.
+According to the latest statistics supplied by all four health maintenance organizations (HMOs) in Israel, the no-show rate in the HMO community is approximately 25%.
+Missed appointments have a detrimental impact on care quality: the time cannot be transferred to other patients.
+On an economic level, no-shows therefore lead to unnecessary expenses and a waste of financial and human resources, as well as infrastructure, which consequently reduce the accessibility and availability of medical care for all patients.

-The no-show phenomenon is common throughout the whole healthcare system – within the community, ambulatory care and elective surgery as well.
-The goal of the research was to propose and develop behavioral tools that will help minimize the phenomenon and its negative effects.
-The intervention examined how various versions of SMS reminders, based on emotional and mental means, affect the actual behavior of members of Clalit Health Services (CHS) -- the largest HMO (health maintenance organization) in Israel.
+The no-show phenomenon is common throughout the entire healthcare system – within the HMO community, ambulatory care, and elective surgery.
+The goal of the research was to propose and develop behavioral tools that will help minimize this phenomenon and its negative effects.
+The intervention examined how various versions of SMS reminders, based on emotional and mental approaches, affect the actual behavior of members of Clalit Health Services (CHS), the largest HMO in Israel.
 Members who had scheduled outpatient clinic appointments in 14 CHS hospitals were randomly assigned to one of nine groups and received a SMS text reminder, based on theoretical principles from behavioral economics, five days before the appointment.
-The messages were intended to minimize the no-show for appointment rates and raise patients' involvement and motivate them to show up for the appointment, or at least cancel it in advance.
+The messages were intended to minimize the appointment no-show rates by raising patients’ involvement and motivating them to show up for their appointments, or at least cancel them in advance.

-The reminder effect was examined versus the rate of cancellations and arrivals de facto.
-Out of Eight versions tested, five message frames significantly differed from the control group (the standard message).
-Members who received a reminder designed to evoke emotional guilt (“..
-Non-attending without informing delays treatment in patients who require medical attention”) had the lowest no-show rate of 14.2%, compared with 21.1% in the control group.
+The reminder effect was examined in terms of the rate of cancellations and actual appointment attendance.
+Out of eight versions of messages tested on different groups, the results for five groups differed significantly from the control group (the standard message).
+Members who received a reminder designed to evoke emotional guilt (“...
+Not attending without prior notification delays treatment in patients who require medical attention”) had the lowest no-show rate of 14.2%, compared with 21.1% in the control group.

 Figure 1.
-No-show rates by SMS groups
+No-show rates by SMS group

-As of 2018 (at the time of the trial), the number of unattended appointments across all outpatient clinics annually in all 14 CHS was approximately 18.7% of all outpatient clinic appointments in Israel.
-Results indicate that replacing the reminder message with a carefully designed message can potentially save 31% of the 14 hospitals unattended appointments annually.
-This has a great potential to free up doctor time and resources of the medical system to improve the quality of care across the country.
-Since May 2019 the intervention system was fully adopted by CHS and used by over 4 million members, creating a substantial improvement in scheduling appointments and in saving thousands of doctor, surgeon, anesthesiologist and nurse hours.
+As of 2018 (at the time of the trial), the annual proportion of unattended appointments across all outpatient clinics in all 14 CHS in Israel was approximately 18.7% of all outpatient clinic appointments.
+Results indicate that replacing the reminder message with a carefully designed message can potentially reduce unattended appointments by 31% at the 14 hospitals annually.
+This has the potential to free up doctors’ time and resources in the medical system, and improve the quality of care across the country.
+The intervention system was fully adopted by CHS from May 2019, and is used by over 4 million members, creating a substantial improvement in scheduling appointments and in saving thousands of doctor, surgeon, anesthesiologist, and nurse hours.